charliereese/terra_boi/README.md

 Create private DockerHub repository for your rails application (if possible, use the exact same name as your rails application).

-Note: packer generator will assume your DockerHub repository has the same name as your rails application folder.
+**Note**: packer generator will assume your DockerHub repository has the same name as your rails application folder.
 If this isn't true, update generated Packer `ami_build.json` file after it is generated.

 **B. Setup DockerHub access:**